 Saskatoon has a full slate of events throughout the year, with summer being especially jam-packed.
-Mellow out at the SaskTel Saskatchewan Jazz Festival, or take a seat by the river to enjoy the Shakespeare on the Saskatchewan Festival.
-Wait until dark for the Nutrien Fireworks Festival, or rock out to classic tunes at Rock the River.
-For tasty food and cultural delights, try out Folkfest or A Taste of Saskatchewan.
+Enjoy some tunes at the SaskTel Saskatchewan Jazz Festival, or take a seat by the river to experience the Shakespeare on the Saskatchewan Festival.
+Wait until dark for the Nutrien Fireworks Festival, or rock out to classic hits at Rock the River.
+For tasty food and cultural delights, try out Folkfest.
 Nutrien WinterShines and the BHP Enchanted Forest Holiday Light Tour bring people together throughout the winter.